10 Signs You’re Experiencing Post Traumatic Growth

 2. You're Craving Deeper, More Authentic Connections

-Maybe you’ve let go of relationships that no longer feel safe or fulfilling.
-Or you’ve started to gravitate toward people who see you—really see you.
-Trauma can shift the way we approach connection, making us seek authenticity, safety, and depth over surface-level interactions.
+Maybe you've let go of relationships that no longer feel safe or fulfilling.
+Or you're beginning to gravitate toward people who see you—really see you.
+After trauma, it’s common to reexamine your core beliefs about trust, love, and connection, which can lead to a desire for deeper, more meaningful relationships.

 The nuance: You're learning to trust at your own pace, and that's enough.